fahmikemal/fahmikemal/README.md

 # Hi there! 👋 I'm Fahmi Kemal 👨‍💻

 Welcome to my GitHub profile!
-I'm a **Network Engineer**, **Linux System Administrator**, and **Red Team Security** enthusiast, passionate about solving real-world challenges through technology.
-I enjoy working on DevOps, containerization, and security projects. 🚀
+I'm a Passionate **Network Engineer**, **Linux System Administrator**, and **Red Team Security** enthusiast, and about solving real-world challenges through technology. 🚀

 ---